 Put-in-Bay News received reports of Islanders traveling over the holidays.
 The Scott Market family was in Chicago.
 Larry and Tammy Knaser went on a Caribbean cruise.
 The Michael McCann family headed to Keystone, Colorado, for a little skiing.
-Terry Travis from the Perry Holiday will be taking over the operation of the Lake Erie Island Historical Society’s Resale Shop this year.
+Terry Travis from the Perry Holiday will take over the Lake Erie Island Historical Society’s Resale Shop operation this year.
 Kendra Koehler is retiring from the position to spend more time with family.
 Elizabeth Heineman was busy in December taking pictures of birds.
 Just before Christmas, she took this picture of a snowy owl in DeRivera Park.

-If you’re in Key West this winter, be sure to look up Joe Suttmann who started driving the conch tour train there.
-What a great job for Joe!
-He gets paid, has his very own microphone and has a captive audience.
+If you’re in Key West this winter, look up Joe Suttmann, who started driving the conch tour train there.
+What an excellent job for Joe!
+He gets paid, has his own microphone, and has a captive audience.
 We saw an interesting post on the Put-in-Bay Ohio Facebook Page about Scott Market wanting to go back to heating his ice shanty with a coal stove.

-Jack and Janet Bergan from Victory Ave. celebrated their 60th wedding anniversary in December.
+In December, Jack and Janet Bergan from Victory Ave. celebrated their 60th wedding anniversary.
 Congrats!

 Ohio State’s Stone Lab on Gibraltar Island holds 25 one- and five-week science courses each summer for students with any major.
-Both introductory and upper-level classes are offered, getting students up-close with animals and insects in their natural habitats.
+Introduce and upper-level classes are offered, getting students up close with animals and insects in their natural habitats.
 Job opportunities and scholarships are available to help offset tuition costs or cover room and meals.
 Read more at stonelab.osu.edu.

-It’s amazing what’s out there on the Internet.
-If you’re interested in rescues on the ice you may want to check out this at WISE
+It’s incredible what’s out there on the Internet.
+If you’re interested in rescues on the ice, you may want to check out this at WISE

-Our condolences to Sue Thwaite, the rookie Fantasy Football player, who led in the Goat’s Fantasy Football League until she lost in the final championship game and placed second overall.
-The water level in Lake Erie is about 6 inches higher than it was one year ago at this time.
+Our condolences to Sue Thwaite, the rookie Fantasy Football player who led in the Goat’s Fantasy Football League until she lost in the final championship game and placed second overall.
+The water level in Lake Erie is about 6 inches higher than it was one year ago.
 Rick Ziebarth is the new member of the Put-in-Bay Port Authority.
 Rick flies the biplane at the Put-in-Bay Airport.

 Once the cut-down Model A’s were the preferred mode of transportation on the ice.
-Today, there are only three left which can be seen in the Lake Erie Islands area.
-They belong to John Ladd on Put-in-Bay, Dale Burris on North Bas and Neil Shock on Marblehead.
-Cliff Fulton recently announced he will be conducting Put-in-Bay fishing charters.
+Today, there are only three left that can be seen in the Lake Erie Islands area.
+They belong to John Ladd on Put-in-Bay, Dale Burris on North Bas, and Neil Shock on Marblehead.
+Cliff Fulton recently announced he would be conducting Put-in-Bay fishing charters.
 His business will be called Freshwater Charters.

-Lake Erie Islands Chapter of the Black SwampConservancy celebrated Christmas with 48 guests and a beautiful night at the South Bass Island Lighthouse!
+The Lake Erie Islands Chapter of the Black SwampConservancy celebrated Christmas with 48 guests and a beautiful night at the South Bass Island Lighthouse!
 We had a Champagne Toast with Heineman’s finest to the busy 2014 land preservation efforts.
-Ham and turkey with lots of great holiday dishes were enjoyed as well as tours of the Lighthouse.
+Ham and turkey with lots of great holiday dishes and tours of the Lighthouse were enjoyed.
 Mark Nemec played Santa Claus coming with a donation check for the Conservancy and a Home Depot gift certificate!
-Thanks to our partners the Ohio State University Stone Lab for hosting us!
+Thanks to our partners, the Ohio State University Stone Lab, for hosting us!